Read Beyond the Beaten Path Youth Bookmark Contest | April 1-30th

 Do you have an interest in reading and a need to talk about what you’ve read with others?
 One of the joys of reading, besides being swept up in narrative, is being able to gather with others who have shared this reading experience, discussing themes and overall impressions.
 Youth Department staff lead two monthly book discussion groups, one for grades 3/4 and another for grades 5/6, during the school year (September-May).
 Interested in joining?
-We will be meeting in Zoom.
-To register and arrange a pickup for the book and activity, please email the youth desk at firstname.lastname@example.org or call the youth desk at 319-859-3282.
+To register and arrange a pickup for the book and activity, please email the youth desk at email@example.com or call the youth desk at 319-859-3282.

 3rd and 4th Grade Book Club